If you think you need to jet away to an exotic destination to feel the sand between your toes on your wedding day, then you’re mistaken.

 The cordon-blue trained chef will whip you up a menu that will delight your taste buds, including mouth-watering canapés that can be enjoyed out on the waterfront-facing lawn.

-The Quay Hotel and Spa in Conwy is the epitome of sophistication and is regarded as one of the country’s most beautiful Welsh wedding venues.
+The Quay Hotel and Spa in Conwy is the epitome of sophistication for your wedding day.

 The modern exterior of the hotel and its cool lighting makes it look enchanting when the sun sets, which you can witness for yourself from one of the hotel’s many stylish rooms.
 The whole area surrounding the hotel is made up of castles, coastline and mountains, providing the most incredible backdrop to your special day.